 European Waterways cater for groups between six and twelve, with the option of booking out an entire barge for your exclusive use.

 Gently traverse some of Europe’s most idyllic waterways with a chef and crew on hand to make sure you’re always well looked after.
+Plus, the barge moves at a walking pace, so it’s easy to step ashore at the locks.

-Whether you opt to head out into the countryside on a bicycle, explore the local vineyards and châteaux or simply relax on board, this marvelous option is perfect for those who want dedicated family time.
+Whether you opt to head out into the countryside on a bicycle, explore the local vineyards and châteaux, or simply relax on board, this marvelous option is perfect for a family cruise that prioritizes family time and quality connection.

 Showcase the World is a participant in the Amazon Services LLC associates program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 Showcase the World also participates in other affiliate programs and may earn a commission for purchases made through links on this site.